dallaglio-gis/dallaglio-mining-dashboard/README.md

 - Template not found: Confirm a file matching `Geology Daily Work Plan*.xlsx` exists in `v4/`.
 - Import errors: The app auto-adds `v1.1.4/` and `v4/` to `sys.path`.
 Keep the directories alongside `combined_app.py`.

+- Arrow serialization errors: install `pyarrow==15.0.2` (recommended) and restart; ensure you're uploading standard Excel files.
+- MSP workbook schema: confirm sheets `SUMMARY` and `Stopes PNM & MNP` exist and are not protected; the page updates these sheets in-place.
 ## License
 Add your preferred license (e.g., MIT) if needed.